🔷Point Cloud Normal Estimation

 Parameter Description

-Defines a 3D coordinate [X, Y, Z], usually the origin of the camera coordinate system [0, 0, 0], used to adjust the direction of the calculated normal vectors.
+Defines a three-dimensional coordinate [X, Y, Z], usually camera coordinate system origin [0, 0, 0], used to adjust computed normal vector directions.

-A normal vector has two possible directions (pointing into or out of the surface).
-After the operator calculates the initial normal vector, it computes the angle between the vector from the current point to the viewpoint and the initial normal vector.
-If the angle is greater than 90 degrees, the operator reverses the normal vector to ensure that the normal vector generally points towards the viewpoint direction.
+Normal vectors have two possible directions (pointing inward or outward from surface).
+After computing initial normal vectors, the operator calculates the angle between the vector from current point to viewpoint and the initial normal vector.
+If the angle is greater than 90 degrees, the operator reverses the normal vector to ensure normal vectors roughly point toward the viewpoint direction.

 Parameter Range